3dbionotes-community/3DBIONOTES/CODE_OF_CONDUCT.md

 ## Scope

-This Code of Conduct applies to all content on 3dbionotes.cnb.csic.es, 3DBIONOTES-WS GitHub organization, or any other official 3DBIONOTES-WS web presence allowing for community interactions.
+This Code of Conduct applies to all content on [3dbionotes.cnb.csic.es][3dbionotes webpage], 3DBIONOTES-WS' GitHub organization, or any other official 3DBIONOTES-WS web presence allowing for community interactions.

 This Code of Conduct also applies within all community spaces and also applies when an individual is officially representing the community in public spaces.